Super-16 Conversion of Arriflex 16SR I and II

 New ARRI original SR3 Advanced S16 fiber optic screen: € 1,030.00 EUR

-(you must provide your screen for conversion, four week turn-around time)
+(you must provide your screen for conversion, eight week turn-around time)

 CinemaTechnic Home | Products | Services | Resources | Used Cameras | New Lenses | Used Lenses | New Camera Accessories

 This Page (cinematechnic.com/services/super-16_conversion.html) Text ©2001-2019 Jorge Diaz-Amador, All Rights Reserved.